There are people who think they want to leave your church.

 At some point, the members of your church will experience significant change.

-When your church members undergo transition, oftentimes, these life changes will lead them to find a new church home.
+When your church members undergo transition, oftentimes, these life changes will lead them to find a new church home and leave your church.

 Here are a few examples of significant changes to anticipate: